geoserver/geoserver/doc/en/user/source/tutorials/cloud-foundry/run_cf.rst

 Cloud Foundry client
 --------------------
-To interact with cloud foundry, install the `command line tool <https://docs.cloudfoundry.org/cf-cli/install-go-cli.html>`_ for your platform.
+To interact with Cloud Foundry, install the `command line tool <https://docs.cloudfoundry.org/cf-cli/install-go-cli.html>`_ for your platform.

 Get a Cloud Foundry trial account (or use your organization paid plan)
 ----------------------------------------------------------------------